gillespilon/machine_learning/machine_learning.md

 3. Which mode allows you to navigate a Jupyter Notebook and create cells using the keyboard?
 Command mode
 4. Which keyboard key will always switch you to command mode?
 Esc

 ## Lesson 03.
-Getting started in scikit-learn with the famous iris dataset
+Getting started with the iris dataset

 Objectives